 Róisín defended a man charged with stalking in a two day trial.
 Although TC was found guilty, the district judge was persuaded to take an exceptional course of action by way of sentence, and imposed a conditional discharge.

 Róisín spent four months of pupillage with Nina Ellin KC where she assisted Nina with a range of cases, including R v Sakalauskas [2023] (joint enterprise murder), and R v Ahmed [2023] (16 count indictment including counts of rape, child abduction, and attempt to supply Class A drugs).
-Her tasks included assisting to:
+Also during pupillage, Róisín assisted Mark Watson KC with the charging advice for the high profile case of R v Nerys Lloyd which concerned a charge of gross negligence manslaughter resulting from the death of four paddleboarders (reported here: https://www.bbc.co.uk/news/live/ce8grejd7gdt ).

 Environment

-Róisín is currently instructed to advise a group of residents on the ownership of tunnels constructed beneath their homes during WWII, pursuant to the Official Secrets Act 1939, and environmental issues related to their excavation.
+- Advising a group of residents regarding the ownership of tunnels constructed beneath their homes during WWII pursuant to the Official Secrets Act 1939 and environmental issues related to their excavation.

-• Drafting part of the skeleton argument for ClientEarth, Good Law Project and Friends of the Earth (No 2) v Secretary of State for Energy and Net Zero [2024] EWHC 995 (Admin).
-She also assisted with various pieces of legal research before and during the hearings.
+- Drafting and research in connection with landmark climate change case ClientEarth, Good Law Project and Friends of the Earth (No 2) v Secretary of State for Energy and Net Zero [2024] EWHC 995 (Admin).

-• Drafting a defence to a claim against a water company concerning public nuisance.
+- Drafting a defence to a public nuisance claim against a water company.

 Other work during her pupillage included:

-• Drafted an advice for Nick Ostrowski on what causes of action could be brought against a water company taking into consideration Marcic and the Dobson cases.
+- Drafting an advice for Nick Ostrowski on what causes of action could be brought against a water company taking into consideration Marcic and the Dobson

 Other work: